-The Assessor's Office of the County assesses all real property in the District for tax purposes except public utility property which is assessed countywide by the State Board of Equalization.
+The Riverside County Assessor's Office assesses all real property in the District for tax purposes except public utility property which is assessed countywide by the State Board of Equalization.
 The Board of Equalization's Utility Roll is comprised of State assessed properties of regulated public utilities and companies such as telephone and gas companies.